 During the 19th century several other corn mills were built and operated but the Common Mill (as the windmill was then known) became the sole survivor.

 When the grinding of corn at the mill ceased (around 1927) the Windmill gradually fell into disrepair and was used for a variety of purposes, including seed storage, a bakery, newspaper distribution warehouse and a place where many local residents used to park their cars.

 The year 1985 almost saw the end of The Windmill when a developer applied for planning permission to demolish it and turn the site into flats.
 Fortunately this was rejected and in 1988 Stephen Beecroft and Irene Mapplebeck bought the mill and turned it into a hotel.
 Tragically Stephen died shortly afterwards.

 The Windmill is now a Grade II Listed Building circa 1784.

-The next chapter in The Windmills history.
-It was purchased by the Thompson’s in 1977.
-They built self-catering apartments on two floors within the Windmill tower, introduced king-size four poster beds and replaced the sails and dome in 1999.
-In 2012 they demolished all the ground floor rooms to make two self-catering cottages; one with three bedrooms and the other with two bedrooms.
+The next chapter in The Windmill’s history saw it being purchased by the Thompson’s in 1997.
+They built two self-catering apartments each set over two floors within the Windmill tower, replaced the sails and dome in 1999 and in 2012 they reconfigured all the ground floor rooms to make two self-catering cottages; one with three bedrooms and the other with two bedrooms.